mako-framework/docs/06_security/03_encryption_and_signing.md

 #### Basics

-The encryption library allows you to encrypt data using Mcrypt or OpenSSL.
+The encryption library allows you to encrypt data using OpenSSL.

 First we'll need to get an encrypter instance.
 This is done using the ```CryptoManager::instance``` method.